VitorHugoAguiar/ProBot/ProBot_BeagleBone/Readme.md

 8 - Use the same command for the others encoders files

-9 - Install crossbar (follow the instructions that are within the folder Crossbar)
+9 - Install crossbar (follow the instructions that are within the folder ProBot_BeagleBone_Configuration/Crossbar)

 11 - Type "crontab -e" and write: